The Brisket primal comes from the breast section of the steer - on a steer carcass there are two briskets, one from each half carcass.

 Steer are neutered in order to make them more docile and to prevent reproduction.
 The lack of testosterone also helps to improve things like marbling and tenderness in finished beef - the stuff that's important to folks who do barbecue.

-In-short, if the meat you're eating is higher quality - like that of a brisket, you're eating steer.
+If the meat you're eating is higher quality - like that of a brisket - you're likely eating steer or heifer meat.

 This is a hotly debated topic in the barbecue world.